oas-tools/oas-tools/README.md

 });
 ```

 After following these steps, your validating function will be executed each time a request to any of the endpoints you applied the corresponding security scheme to is made.
+Please note that any schemes without a linked function will be ignored, except for the ones based on JWTs where configuration is included in the specification file (explained later).

 Moreover, since JWT ([JSON Web Token](https://jwt.io/)) validations are almost always the same, oas-tools can do them automatically, that is, you just need to specify some simple parameters instead of a whole function.
 However, only the issuer, the expiration date and the key are validated, so if you want to check something else, you will need to create a function.

-To automatically validate a JWT, simply specify the issuer, the supported algorithms (optional, defaults to only HS256) and the key in the `securityFile` configuration variable.
+To automatically validate a JWT, first ensure that your security scheme defines that its type is 'http', its scheme is 'bearer' and its bearerFormat is 'JWT'.
+Then, simply specify the issuer, the supported algorithms (optional, defaults to only HS256) and the key in the `securityFile` configuration variable.
 In our previous example, this would be:

 ```javascript
 oasTools.configure({